refined/ts_log_decorator/README.md

 # log-decorator

-A lightweight TypeScript library providing easy-to-use logging decorators for your classes and methods.
+A lightweight TypeScript library providing easy-to-use logging decorators for your methods.
 Make your code more compact and gain extended logging abilities with minimal effort.
+Can log inputs, outputs, execution time and more.

 ## Features